stal-ix/ix/docs/INSTALL.md

 > boot
 ```

-after successful boot, switch into tty5, there will be root prompt
+After successful boot, switch into tty5, there will be root prompt.

 ```
 . /etc/session
 ```

-now we have some useful utilities in PATH, from /ix/realm/root
+Now we have some useful utilities in PATH, from /ix/realm/root.

 ```
 cd